What can I do?

 More information

-Do also check out this video on the Find Your Village project in Bristol from the Brigstowe Institute:
+Also check out this video on the Find Your Village project in Bristol from the Brigstowe Institute:

 Next steps…

-Based on learning from this project, we have created guidance for residents and community workers supporting others to do play streets, and a downloadable toolkit for people working to support children and families in areas facing greater disadvantage.
+Based on learning from this project, we created guidance for residents and community workers supporting others to do play streets, and a downloadable toolkit for people working to support children and families in areas facing greater disadvantage.
 The model can quite easily be adapted for estates, following the four simple steps to playing out – and missing out the road closure application if it’s not needed!
 We’d love to hear how you get on.

-We are also working with housing providers to encourage them to develop pro-play policies and remove No Ball Games signs.
+We’ve worked with housing providers to encourage them to develop pro-play policies and remove No Ball Games signs.

 children playing on estate